What is Right Discrimination?

 We practice and cultivate viveka by seeking what is unchanging, in our own immediate experience.

-There is more on the theme of right discrimination in the My Practice section.
+There is more on the theme of right discrimination in the non dual practice section.